Learn how to dehydrate cherries and preserve the fresh taste of cherries to use all year long in trail mix, yogurt, and snacks.

 Just to give you a view - this batch was a little over-dried.
 I used them in oatmeal because they rehydrated well, but they weren't the best for snacking.

-Allow the cherries to cool, but before you put it away for long-term storage, you need to condition them.
+Allow the cherries to cool, but before you put them away for long-term storage, you need to condition them.

-Place cherries in a jar that's about ⅔ full.
+Place cherries in a jar that’s about 2/3 full.
 Shake every day for 7-10 days.
-If you can see any condensation, you need to toss it back into your dehydrator to dry more.
+If you can see any condensation, toss it back into your dehydrator to dry more.
 If you leave it, it will mold.
-Don't let it mold.
+Don’t let it mold.
 Dry it some more.

 If you do see mold, toss the cherries.